 Recent engagements have included the role of Polissena in Handel’s Radamisto, cover Belinda Dido and Aeneas and a semi-staged performance of the St Matthew Passion for English Touring Opera, a return to Opera North to sing Pamina The Magic Flute, Susanna Le nozze di Figaro in her company debut at The Grange Festival, and the title role of Helen in Blackheath Halls’ production of Offenbach’s La Belle Hélenè.

 For the 2019-2020 season, Ellie returned to English National Opera to sing Cupid Orpheus in the Underworld and Frasquita Carmen before the global pandemic sadly forced theatres to close.

-As theatres plan to reopen this season Ellie will return to The Grange Festival for the Summer season 2021 performing Eliza Doolittle in My Fair Lady, a role she will then make her debut with at the Barcelona Liceu.
+As theatres plan to reopen this season Ellie returns to The Grange Festival for the Summer season 2021 performing Eliza Doolittle in My Fair Lady, a role she will then make her debut with at The Liceu, Barcelona.

 Future engagements include a return to Scottish Opera and her American debut with the Philharmonia Baroque Orchestra in San Francisco and Richard Egarr singing Polissena in Handel's Radamisto and a return to The Grange Festival performing the role of Elsie Maynard in The Yeoman of the Guard.